donomii/Quon/README.md

 Quon uses types from the target language.
 If you use a type that isn't declared in your program, quon will assume that it will be provided in the target language.

-In order to stop you going insane trying to manage basic types between different platforms, quon provides the following types, which will be translated into their closest equivalent in the target language:
+In order to stop you going insane trying to manage basic types between different platforms, quon provides the following built-in types, which will be translated into their closest equivalent in the target language:

 * int
 * float